Brookhaven, Pennsylvania: History

 In the latter part of the 19th century, several large stock farms were thriving; by the 1900s most of these were consolidated under the ownership of John Price Crozer (the namesake of Crozer-Chester Medical Center in Upland) who bred racehorses and prize bulls.
 After Crozer's death and World War II, these farms were sold off to developers.

 In 1902, the New Chester Water Company built a filtration and storage facility which then serviced the entire city and Chester Township.
-This plant, on Harrison's Hill, opposite K-Mart, (K-Mart is now closed) is still in active use.
+This plant, on Harrison's Hill, is still in active use.
 The Delaware Valley's rapid industrial expansion and the resulting baby boom of World War II, brought increasing pressure for suburban housing.

 At the time of Brookhaven Borough's incorporation on April 4, 1945, the Borough had 672 persons and 150 homes.
 The trolley line which had run from Chester, Pennsylvania to Media via Edgmont Avenue stopped in 1938.
 The trolley tracks were removed in 1945 and the road was realigned and widened as most of the area's transportation had become automotive.
 In the last fifty years, Brookhaven has evolved very dramatically from a dairy and stock farm economy to a residential community of over 8,000 people living in over 3,600 homes, apartments and condominiums and supporting approximately 150 businesses.